 - access to and from your home (including moving in or out)

 - avoiding injury or illness or to escape risk of harm

 - emergencies or emergency assistance

-Shared facilities can now open so long as restrictions are in place to prevent the spread of COVID-19 including physical distancing and hygiene measures – most importantly that no more than one person per four square metres in each space.
+Shared facilities can open as long as restrictions are in place including physical distancing and hygiene.
+Most importantly, only one person per four square metres is allowed in each space.

 These facilities can include:

 - rooftop gardens

 - indoor recreation rooms (for example, games rooms)

 - outdoor or indoor playgrounds